 And, rather sadly, I also learned that the medical research which aims to find a cure for this condition, and which is currently being done in a variety of medical laboratories across the planet, is reliant on charity for its continued funding.

 So, to do my bit, and to raise some of the money needed, I started “walking”.

-Between 2015 and 2017, and while I could still walk for long distances (although I increasingly had to rely on my walking stick, mainly for balance at that stage), I “walked”.
+Between 2015 and 2017, and while I could still walk reasonably well (although I increasingly had to rely on my walking stick, mainly for balance at that stage), I “walked”.

 The longest of these walks was a 500-mile trek down the Mediterranean coast of Spain in 2016.
 All previous walks:

-And all the time while wearing my rather fetching kilt (which I did to raise even more publicity: both from the people who I talked to as I walked, and from the media – national and international).
+And all the time while wearing my rather fetching kilt (which I did to raise even more attention – and donations: both from the people who I talked to as I walked, and from the media – national and international):

 My final “walk” was actually the highlight for me though.
-I was invited to participate with the celebrities (Jonnie Peacock, Adam Hills and a whole host of CBE/MBE-awarded paralympians and Invictus Games competitors) at the nPower-sponsored “Winter Wonderwheels” event in December:
+I was invited to participate with a group of celebrities (Jonnie Peacock, Adam Hills and a whole host of CBE/MBE-awarded paralympians and Invictus Games heroes) at the nPower-sponsored “Winter Wonderwheels” event in December 2017:

-But my ataxia has now progressed to the stage where long-distance walking is no longer possible for me (even shorter distances are now becoming difficult – even with the help of a walking stick).
-However, I would still like to continue my ataxia fundraising/awareness-raising activities.
+But my ataxia has now progressed to the stage where I have to use a wheelchair to get around.
+However, I would still like to continue my previous fundraising/awareness-raising activities –>